numz/StableDiffusionPygameInpaintIsometricMap/README.md

 python main.py
 ```
 ## How it works
+### Create elements

-- Draw a Shape by maintain left shift key + left mouse click to draw your shape (minimum 3 points for see shape),
+- Draw a Shape by maintain left shift key + left mouse click to draw your shape (minimum 3 points for see shape.
+Color shape will be red),
 - Once shape finish release left shift key, prompt input will appear, write your prompt and press enter to validate.
+### Create animations
+- First, you need to create an element to animate (see "Create elements" section)
+- Draw a Shape by maintain left Ctrl key + left mouse click to draw your shape (minimum 3 points for see shape.
+Color shape will be blue),
+- Once shape finish release left Ctrl key, prompt input will appear, write your prompt and press enter to validate.

+Note that the prompt does not have much influence on the outcome, but it is still recommended to have a prompt closely related to the description of the object being addressed.
+For example: If you want to animate water, include 'water' in the prompt.

+You can animate a lot of kind of elements, for example :
+- water
+- fire
+- lava
+- smoke
+- clouds
+- grass
+- trees
+- etc...

 ## Stable diffusion payload
 the file Config/config.py contains parameters of the game, especially the prompt.